Wb-az/ML-airbnb-paris-analytics-and-price-prediction/README.md

 ## 1. Introduction

 Airbnb, Inc. is an American San Francisco-based company operating an online marketplace for short-term homestays and experiences.
 The company acts as a broker and charges a commission from each booking.
-The company not only have revolutionized the tourism industry but has also been facilitated an unaffordable increase in home rents, and for a lack of regulation (https://en.wikipedia.org/wiki/Airbnb).
+The company not only have revolutionized the tourism industry but has also facilitated an unaffordable increase in home rents and a lack of regulation (https://en.wikipedia.org/wiki/Airbnb).

-With this in mind, the objectives of these project were:
+With this in mind, the objectives of this project were:

 - Visualise the properties offered in the 20 Arrondissements of Paris during Quarters Q2 - Q4 of 2022
 - Find features that impact the price of a listing
 - Identify potential inactive listing with outlier prices - noise
 - Identify the most expensive and cheapest neighbourhoods
-- Identyfied the type of accommodations and properties more often offered by airbnb
+- Identyfy the type of accommodations and properties more often offered by Airbnb
-- Identify listing that offered for long-term stays
+- Identify listings that offered for long-term stays
 - Processing the data to predict the listing price per night with Machine Learning algorithms
 - Optimize the best model hyperparameters
 - Best model explainability - XAI Shapley number computation